What Do Women Want Out of a Relationship?

 The woman often ends up being the thoughtful and loving one who frequently has her husband’s needs and wishes in mind when she makes her decisions.

 Many women have been trained to be this way through an upbringing in which they would face shame and be ostracized if they did not put the preservation of relationships above their own needs.

 When a girl makes a drawing in middle school which she does not like and makes this known to her female peers, these peers are more likely to provide reassurance and try to disproof the girl’s beliefs than to offer a factual reality check and confirm that yes indeed this is not her best work.
 They have been trained by our culture to value rapport building and the caretaking of emotional needs over and above other concerns such as factual truth or honest feedback.

-In addition, of course the evolutionary purpose of a woman is to take care of her offspring, which naturally means that she is naturally inclined to be loving and nurturing.
+Biologically speaking this kind of caretaking is also deeply embedded.
+From an evolutionary perspective, the woman is wired to take care of her offspring, and this means that she is naturally disposed to be loving and nurturing.

 Men on the other hand have been trained to be independent and strong and to take care of their own needs or even take a bullet for their friend.
 They live by a code of honor and are actively discouraged by our culture to show vulnerability or admit to feelings of inferiority, doubt, insecurity, or fear.

-Rather than talk about these feelings and reach out for support, they go away to lick their wounds, bury them underneath a façade, or resort to alcohol, aggression, or sexual release.
+Rather than talk about these feelings and reach out for support, men therefore often go away to lick their wounds on their own, bury their feelings underneath a façade, or resort to alcohol, aggression, or sexual release.

-These concerns can seem silly or trivial to many husbands who might complain:
+These minor concerns of the woman can seem silly or trivial to many men who might complain: